d8adrvn/smart_sprinkler/8_Zone_Controller/README_8_Zone_Irrigation_Controller.md

 ## The Hardware

-All items from this project were easily obtained from Amazon and mostly available via Amazon Prime
+Most items from this project were easily obtained from Amazon and mostly available via Amazon Prime.
+The SmartThings ThingShield was obtained directly from SmartThings.

 ### An Arduino with SmartThing Shield